-A collaborative decision-making (CDM) portal will launch on InsideOCC in November 2022.
+A collaborative decision-making (CDM) portal fully launched on InsideOCC in January 2023.
 Faculty, staff, and administration worked together over many months to craft this portal and process, which OCC employees can use to encourage and recognize collaboration at the College.
 By developing examples, making a video, and speaking to groups across the College, the CDM subcommittee continues to foster a culture of inclusion at OCC.
+Next, a robust communications strategy will help share the model collegewide, to encourage its use and cultural impact as we work together toward common goals focused on student success.